anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`

 The pledge MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.

+While BRSKI-PRM does not specify which content may be provided in the response body, it is recommended to provided it as JSON encoded information as other BRSKI-PRM exchanges also utilize this encoding.

 ### Request Artifact: Pledge Voucher-Request Trigger (tPVR) {#tpvr_artifact}